RishabhSinghal04/IMDb_Movies_Analysis/README.md

     This page provides a detailed breakdown of the dataset by movie genre, helping identify dominant categories and niche segments in the film industry.
     - The column chart “Total Movies by Genres” ranks genres by the number of movies, sorted from most to least common.
-    - Drama, Comedy, and Documentary emerge as the top three genres, indicating their prevalence in the dataset.
+    - Drama, Comedy, and Romance emerge as the top three genres, indicating their prevalence in the dataset.
     - Year and Country slicers allow filtering to see how genre popularity changes over time or across regions.

 - ### Page 3 – IMDb Ratings